ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

         df = df.with_columns(pl.col(i).cast(x), strict = False)
 ```

 Whenever an exception is raised, we regenerate the entire column by making a logical comparison against `"true"`.
-This fills our target column with actual boolean values so we don't even have to cast it.
+This fills our target column with actual boolean values, so we don't have to cast it afterwards.

-This of course, is somewhat problematic in cases when we don't fully know the nature of our data, since any exception will be caught and treated as if it were a `pl.Boolean` type casting error.
+This, of course, is somewhat problematic in cases when we don't fully know the nature of our data since any exception will be caught and treated as if it were a `pl.Boolean` type casting error.

 We can do further manipulations and perfect our exception handling, but that is out of the scope of this segment.

-Whenever designing a data loading pipeline, we must account for all these types of details; otherwise, our program will underperform and even break.
+When designing a data-loading pipeline, we must account for all these details; otherwise, our program will underperform and even break.

 ---

 # Conclusions
-In this segment we've gone from zero to `Polars`; it's a lot to digest, but the important thing is that we covered the most relevant functionalities, and we can extend from here consulting external resources.
+In this segment, we've gone from zero to `Polars`; it's a lot to digest, but the important thing is that we covered the most relevant functionalities and can extend from here by consulting external resources.

-For those already familiar with `Pandas`, this great [cheatsheet](https://www.rhosignal.com/posts/polars-pandas-cheatsheet/) covers `Polars` translations of the most relevant `Pandas` operations.
+For those already familiar with `Pandas`, this remarkable [cheatsheet](https://www.rhosignal.com/posts/polars-pandas-cheatsheet/) covers `Polars` translations of the most relevant `Pandas` operations.

-One disadvantage about `Polars`, is the lack of community discussing the library; `Pandas` is everywhere, all the time, and there is a vast amount of resources out there.
-Hopefully more people will adopt `Polars` in the future.
+One disadvantage of `Polars` is the lack of community discussion; `Pandas` is everywhere, all the time, and there is a vast amount of resources out there.
+Hopefully, more people will adopt `Polars` in the future.

 Finally, it's important to keep in mind that, as we reviewed, `Polars` accepts `Pandas`-like syntax, but that does not mean we should use it if we want to maintain the high performance `Polars` was designed to output; according to the Polars User Guide, *"if your `Polars` code looks like it could be `Pandas` code, it might run, but it likely runs slower than it should."*